 1. Define Your Customer

-Successful advertising doesn’t begin with a great creative concept or visual or copy.
-Successful advertising begins with knowledge—specifically, knowledge of your marketplace in general, and your customer in particular.
+Successful advertising doesn’t begin with a great creative concept, visual, or copy.
+Successful advertising begins with knowledge—specifically, knowledge of your marketplace, and your customer.
 Who are your target customers?
 What do they need?
 What do they want that you provide (and that your competitors do or do not offer)?

 Be specific in your profile, because it will define what you say (see #2 below) and how and where you say it (as in, where you’ll place your ad).
 Are your target customers parents with high disposable income?
 Are they specific, such as the IT Director at a Fortune 500 company?
 Defining your target customer is a critical first step.
 Sometimes you’ll be able to identify your target customer easily, especially if they’re simply residents of your local community.
 Sometimes this exercise can be more complex.
 Is it a decision maker in another type of business?
 Do you need to better understand your competitors’ customers, and identify the ones you can most easily lure away?
 Take the time to consider your audience carefully.